thanhhang1306/CodeForAll/README.md

 Pull requests are welcome but please credit Hang Pham.

 ## Credits
 Website was made through the guidance of the staff at the Girls Who Code 2021 Summer Immersion Program.
 All photographs  are copy-right free.
+Statistics and facts within the website are credited accordingly within the site.